 CIPD Board members govern the strategic direction of the CIPD and as charity trustees are entrusted with ensuring that it is solvent, well run and delivering on our charitable purpose in compliance with Charity law, as well as our Charter and Bye-laws.

-The Board is supported by the CIPD Council and four Committees with delegated powers.
+The Board is supported by the CIPD Council and three Committees with delegated powers.
 The day to day operational management of the CIPD - and development of its strategy - is delegated to the Chief Executive, who is supported by the Senior Leadership Team.

 The CIPD Council is an advisory body made up of one representative from each of our branches across the UK and Ireland, as well as the CIPD's Board members.
 Council meets at least twice per year and is consulted on a range of strategic decisions, including the setting of membership fees, on which it has the final say.